Philmod/ardrone-webflight/README.md

 4. Point your browser to http://localhost:3000/

 If you have enabled the **pilot** plugin, you can fly the drone with the following keys.
-Yes, these are azerty bindings :-) If you need qwerty ones, just hack the plugin.
+Yes, these are azerty bindings :-) If you need qwerty ones, just change the parameter `keyboardType` in the plugin.
 I'll need to find a way to provide custome configuration etc.

 Use `Z, S, Q, D` to move front, back and sideways.
 Use your `cursors` to go up/down or turn